Skip to main content

 • Plan ahead for how to draw quiet or hesitant members into the conversation.

-• For group teletherapy, make sure participants have instructions on how to sign in, and get training on your telehealth software so you can help participants trouble-shoot any glitches.
+• For group teletherapy, make sure participants have instructions on how to sign in, and get training on your telehealth software so you can help participants troubleshoot any glitches.

-7. Incentivize attendance.
+7. Incentivize Attendance

-Despite your best efforts, some members of group therapy will likely be tempted to skip sessions—they’ll get busy, or have a bad day at work, or feel nervous about confronting the issue your group is trying to address.
+Despite your best efforts, some members of group therapy will likely be tempted to skip sessions—they’ll get busy, have a bad day at work, or feel nervous about confronting the issue your group is trying to address.
 These are the moments when incentives to increase group therapy attendance come in handy.

 One of the most common attendance incentives in the mental health world is financial.
 If patients know they’ll be charged for missed sessions, they’re more likely to show up—after all, they’re paying for it one way or the other.
 However, financial incentives can also be used as the carrot, not just the stick.
 Some practices give small discounts on appointments to patients who attend a certain number of sessions in a row without missing.